jroell/gpt-researcher/docs/docs/gpt-researcher/tailored-research.md

 ### Research on LangChain Documents 🦜️🔗
-You can instruct the GPT Researcher to research on a list of langchain document instances.
+You can instruct the Vurvey Researcher to research on a list of langchain document instances.

 For example: